Best Places to Travel on Budget

 10. Morocco, Africa

 Another stunning budget getaway, albeit this time in Africa, is Morocco.
-The country has a history, age-old customs, mountains, beaches, and of course the Moroccan desert.
-Get lost in the endless colorful alleyways of cities like Fez, Chefchaouen, and Marrakech, camp under the stars in the middle of the Sahara desert, walk along the Mediterranean coast and climb the towering Atlas mountains.
-You can click on your heart’s content as vivid surprises and ancient history await you at every corner.
+The country has a history, age-old customs, mountains, beaches, and, of course, the Moroccan desert.
+Get lost in the endless colorful alleyways of cities like Fez, Chefchaouen, and Marrakech, camp under the stars in the middle of the Sahara desert, walk along the Mediterranean coast, and climb the towering Atlas mountains.
+You can click on your heart’s content, as vivid surprises and ancient history await you at every corner.

 There are lots of options for backpackers, but if you can spare some cash, consider staying in the iconic ‘riads’ – traditional hotels with a garden courtyard.
 Trips and tours can be expensive, but they are worth experiencing.
 You will be overcharged, so learn the art of haggling.
 Morocco is relatively stable and a great place to travel on a budget.